LouDnl/USBSID-Pico/README.md

 Out-of-the box playing is supported by using [Deepsid by Chordian](https://deepsid.chordian.net)
 by selecting `WebUSB (Hermit)` as player in the pulldown menu or
 by selecting `ASID (MIDI)` as player in the pulldown menu.
+Out-of-the box playing is also supported by using [C64jukebox by Kenchis](https://haendel.ddns.net:8443/static/c64jukebox.vue), note that this is still in BETA.
 [SidBerry](https://github.com/LouDnl/SidBerry) is a command line SID file player for Linux with up to 4 SIDs supported.
 Unofficial support is added to a fork of [Vice](https://github.com/LouDnl/Vice-USBSID), up to 3 SIDs are supported in vsid and up to 4 in xs64.
+Unofficial support is added to a fork of [sidplayfp]() which requires a fork of [libsidplayfp]().
 Unofficial support is added to a fork of [RetroDebugger](https://github.com/LouDnl/RetroDebugger), up to 4 SIDs are supported.
 ##### C64 Music trackers
+You should be able to use the ASID fork of [sidfactory2](https://github.com/Chordian/sidfactory2/tree/asid-support) without issues.
 When using Vice or RetroDebugger you can freely use applications like [SID-Wizard](https://sourceforge.net/projects/sid-wizard/) for music creation.
 #### Midi
 USBSID-Pico acts as Midi device and supports basic Midi in ~ note that Midi is still in development and in Beta phase.